moroshani/webassist/README.md

 # WebAssist

-WebAssist is a Django-based dashboard for tracking, analyzing, and improving the performance, accessibility, and SEO of your web pages using Google's PageSpeed Insights API.
-It helps you monitor and optimize your sites with detailed, actionable reports and a modern, user-friendly interface.
+WebAssist is a Django-based web application for managing and analyzing web links using Google's PageSpeed Insights API.
+It helps you monitor and improve your website's performance by providing detailed insights and recommendations.

 ## Features

-- **Page Management**: Add, organize, and manage web pages you want to monitor
+- **Link Management**: Add, edit, and manage web links with titles, URLs, and descriptions
-- **PageSpeed Insights Integration**: Run audits for mobile and desktop, view all key metrics and scores
+- **Performance Analysis**: Get comprehensive PageSpeed Insights reports for both mobile and desktop
-- **Performance, Accessibility, Best Practices, SEO**: See scores and details for all Lighthouse categories
-- **Historical Tracking**: Keep a history of all PSI runs for each page
+- **Visual Reports**: View performance metrics with interactive charts and visualizations
+- **Historical Data**: Track performance changes over time with stored reports
-- **Search & Filter**: Easily find and filter pages and reports
+- **Search & Filter**: Easily find and filter links and reports
-- **Export**: Download your PSI data as CSV or JSON
-- **Modern UI**: Responsive, Bootstrap-based interface
+- **Real-time Updates**: AJAX-powered refresh functionality

 ## Technologies Used